Developer Guide

-Not all odds APIs are built the same.
-Compare developer experience: SDKs, documentation, free tiers, and time-to-first-request.
+Not every sports betting API or odds API is built the same.
+Compare every sports betting API provider on developer experience: SDKs, documentation, free tiers, streaming protocols, sports data breadth (NFL, NBA, MLB, NHL, basketball, rugby, esports), and time-to-first-request.

 Developer Experience Checklist